Predicting high-dimensional heterogeneous time series employing generalized local states: Introduction

-\textit{Introduction.---} Tremendous advances in predicting the short and long term behavior of complex systems have been made in recent years by applying \gls{ml}~\cite{Lu2018, Vlachas2018, Pathak2018, Chattopadhyay2020, Mabrouk2020a, Haluszczynski2020a, Carroll2020}. \gls{rc} turned out to be a very promising \gls{ml}-approach as it combines outstanding performance with conceptual advantages like very fast and comparably transparent learning and possibly appealing hardware realizations of \gls{rc}~\cite{Bompas2020, Marcucci2020}.
+Tremendous advances in predicting the short and long term behavior of complex systems have been made in recent years by applying machine learning ~\cite{Lu2018, Vlachas2018, Pathak2018, Chattopadhyay2020, Mabrouk2020a, Haluszczynski2020a, Carroll2020}. reservoir computing turned out to be a very promising machine learning approach as it combines outstanding performance with conceptual advantages like very fast and comparably transparent learning and possibly appealing hardware realizations of reservoir computing ~\cite{Bompas2020, Marcucci2020}.

-For high-dimensional systems \gls{rc} suffers like other \gls{ml} methods from the "curse of dimensionality" meaning that the number of nodes of the network representing the reservoir has to be considerably larger than the dimensionality of the input data rendering the training unfeasible with a naive \gls{rc} approach.
-With a parallel prediction scheme based on \gls{ls}~\cite{Parlitz2000}, however, the forecasting of high-dimensional chaotic spatiotemporal systems of arbitrarily large extent becomes possible~\cite{Pathak2018a, Zimmermann2018}.
+For high-dimensional systems reservoir computing suffers like other machine learning methods from the "curse of dimensionality" meaning that the number of nodes of the network representing the reservoir has to be considerably larger than the dimensionality of the input data rendering the training unfeasible with a naive reservoir computing approach.
+With a parallel prediction scheme based on local states ~\cite{Parlitz2000}, however, the forecasting of high-dimensional chaotic spatiotemporal systems of arbitrarily large extent becomes possible~\cite{Pathak2018a, Zimmermann2018}.

-The definition of \gls{ls} relies defining spatial local neighborhoods for each time series to be predicted.
-Thus, the knowledge of the position of the time series in space is a necessary prerequisite for defining \gls{ls}.
+The definition of local states relies on defining spatial local neighborhoods for each time series to be predicted.
+Thus, the knowledge of the position of the time series in space is a necessary prerequisite for defining local states.

 The similarity of time series can be defined in a much more general way by deducing a distance measure and thus a local neighborhood from the correlations among the time series~\cite{Mantegna1999}.
 Those generalized similarities led -- among others -- to a reasonable, fully data-driven taxonomy of the stock market~\cite{Onnela2003} while crucial differences between the linear and nonlinear correlation structure of the stock market especially during crises were reported later~\cite{Haluszczynski2017}.

-In this \textit{Letter}, we employ this approach to define \gls{gls} for the prediction of high dimensional systems with which some of the shortcomings of the \gls{ls}-approach can be overcome.
+In this Article, we employ this approach to define generalized local states for the prediction of high dimensional systems with which some of the shortcomings of the local states approach can be overcome.